 Participating researcher from CFK:

-Marianne Pipping Ekström, professor emerita
+Marianne Pipping Ekström, associate professor

 Funded by The Joint Committe for Nordic research councils in the Humanities and Social Sciences (NOS-HS) 2011-2014